SerralaSolutions/serralasolutions.github.io/documents/search.md

 `https://api.acceptemail.com/v2/Search/Bill?paymentReference=1111222233334444`

-As you can see, the response is comprised of the search results in the Bills array, and some SearchMetaData.
+As you can see, the response comprises the search results in the Bills array, and some SearchMetaData.
 If the number of results exceeds the "count", and several pages of results exist, a query for the next page will be included in the SearchMetadata.